The story behind Diego Fagúndez’s historic first goal celebration for Austin FC

-AUSTIN (The Striker Texas) — As soon as the ball hit the back of the net, Hernan Gonzales took a mental picture.
+AUSTIN (THE STRIKER TEXAS) — As soon as the ball hit the back of the net, Hernan Gonzalez took a mental picture.
 He knew he didn’t want to forget this.

 Next to him, Kako Jiménez started crying.
 To fully understand why, you have to go back to the beginning.